Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 When Ocean’s best friend Teo, the son of a man who has made his fortune by devastating the environments of other planets, shows up in an escape pod, wounded and unconscious, mutiny begins to simmer beneath the surface of Song’s crew.
 It bubbles over when the most notorious raider in space comes aboard and places a wedge between Song and her crew.
 Phoenix wants Teo’s money and Ocean’s skills and he’s smart enough to exploit the situation to get what he wants.

 Elaine U. Cho is adept at creating a multifaceted plot that takes a new twist on every page but her ability to bring life to her characters through smart and snappy dialogue is what powers this novel into new territory.
 Ocean’s Godori soars far beyond conventional science fiction.
-Its roots are in the Saturday morning serials that once made radio stations popular, where dialogue and cliffhangers ruled the airwaves.
+Its roots are in the Saturday morning serials that once made radio stations popular, when dialogue and cliffhangers ruled the airwaves.
 Cho has resurrected that form and made it her own, ending her debut novel with a teasing conversation that sets the stage for the next episode.

 “A thief, a hacker, an accountant, and now a pilot.
 My ultimate party is almost complete.”
 Because Cho has provided a multitude of characters who almost threaten to topple Ocean’s Godori, Phoenix has quite a few candidates who might complete his party.
 The question is will Cho be able to sustain this wild pace and devious plot in a follow-up novel?
 What she’s done in this one sets a high bar.
 She’s written a space fantasy that will ensnare even those readers who despise science fiction.~Janet Brown